Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Login via SMS

-Once you configured SMS, you can also login with SMS via Passwordless authentication.
+Once you configure SMS, you can also login with SMS for Passwordless authentication.
 To receive a verification code via SMS, call **loginWithSMS()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()